Sign up for

 Spectrum Low Volatility Fund

-The Fund received a 5-Star Overall Morningstar Rating™ as of 8/31/2022.
-Spectrum Low Volatility Fund (SVARX) was rated against the following numbers of U.S.-domiciled Nontraditional Bond funds over the following periods: 312 funds in the last three years and 265 in the last five years.
-With respect to these Nontraditional Bond funds, Spectrum Low Volatility Fund received a 5-Star rating overall and a 5-Star rating for 3 years, and a 5-Star rating for 5 years.
+The Fund received a 5-Star Overall Morningstar Rating™ as of 1/31/2024.
+Spectrum Low Volatility Fund (SVARX) was rated against the following numbers of U.S.-domiciled Nontraditional Bond funds over the following periods: 286 funds in the last three years, 253 in the last five years and 160 in the last ten years.
+With respect to these Nontraditional Bond funds, Spectrum Low Volatility Fund received a 5-Star rating overall, a 4-Star rating for 3 years, a 5-Star rating for 5 years and a 5-Star rating for 10 years.
 Past performance is no guarantee of future results.
+No compensation given for ratings.

 Spectrum Active Advantage Fund

-The Fund received a 3-Star Overall Morningstar Rating™ as of 8/31/2022.
-Spectrum Active Advantage Fund (SAPEX) was rated against the following numbers of U.S.-domiciled Tactical Allocation funds over the following periods: 234 funds in the last three years and 203 in the last five years.
-With respect to these Tactical Allocation funds, Spectrum Active Advantage Fund received a 3-Star rating overall and a 2-Star rating for 3 years, and a 3-Star rating for 5 years.
+The Fund received a 2-Star Overall Morningstar Rating™ as of 1/31/2024.
+Spectrum Active Advantage Fund (SAPEX) was rated against the following numbers of U.S.-domiciled Tactical Allocation funds over the following periods: 231 funds in the last three years and 213 in the last five years.
+With respect to these Tactical Allocation funds, Spectrum Active Advantage Fund received a 2-Star rating overall and a 1-Star rating for 3 years, and a 2-Star rating for 5 years.
 Past performance is no guarantee of future results.
+No compensation given for ratings.

 Gain insight into